 “Incandescent… Pochoda keeps you guessing while bringing these lost souls wonderfully, intensely alive.”- People, Book of the Week.
 “A dizzying, kaleidoscopic thriller. . ..
 Impossible to put down.” – Los Angeles Times.

 Breakout Session Authors

-The following three authors will speak concurrently
+The following three novelists will speak concurrently.

 In her debut novel, What We Lose, Zinzi Clemmons tells of the overwhelming grief of a young woman in Philadelphia, struggling to connect the dislocated pieces of her life following the death of her mother.
 Thandi is half African-American and half “Coloured” from South Africa, striving to balance between cultures and find her identity.
 What We Lose was a finalist for the NBCC John Leonard First Book Prize, the Aspen Words Literary Prize, and the California Book Award First Fiction, as well as longlisted for the Andrew Carnegie Medal for Excellence in Fiction and the Brooklyn Public Library Literary Prize.